zzhhatthl/PoDDyHePo-projection/README.md

     In your case, it could be any range that you are interested in.
 Main variables of interest:

--   `obe`: BMI categories, including: obesity, overweight and normal weight.
+-   `obe`: BMI categories, including obesity, overweight and normal weight.
 Categorical.
 0 = Normal weight, 1 = Overweight and 2 =
     Obesity.